What If I'm In an Accident While Driving for Uber or Lyft?

 Different states might impose their own specific car insurance coverage requirements on rideshare companies.
 For example, Uber drivers in California enjoy expansive car insurance coverage through injury protection insurance at no additional charge.
 But drivers in most states must purchase this coverage themselves.

-Who Was At Fault for the Rideshare Accident?
+Who Was At Fault for the Rideshare Vehicle Accident?

-This determines how the claims process following an accident will work.
-If the other driver is at fault, the rideshare driver will likely file a claim with the at-fault driver's car insurance company.
+The answer here typically determines how the claim process will play out.
+If the other driver is at fault, the rideshare driver will likely file a claim with that driver's car insurance company (called a "third party" car insurance claim).

 How Can Rideshare Drivers Protect Themselves?